govtechmy/myds/README.md

 }
 ```

-This will override Intellisense's auto-config-locator to point to a single config file and apply to all workspaces
+This will override Intellisense's auto-config-locator to point to the defined config files and together with its glob scope.